ReactiveSets/toubkal/test/README.txt

   1) XS test suite: XS.extend() test suite: o2 should be deep equal to _o2: expected { email: 'knassik@gmail.com' } to not deeply equal { email: 'knassik@gmail.com' }

+You can also compile the CoffeeScript file and generate the javascript by runing:

+$ coffee --watch --compile test/

+then run the tests:

+$ mocha

 Mocha reporters

 Mocha reporters adjust to the terminal window, and always disable ansi-escape colouring when the stdio streams are not associated with a tty.
 By default mocha use 'dot matrix' reporter
 You can use a specific reporter( Spec for example ) by adding option '--reporter spec':

-$ mocha --reporter spec --compilers coffee:coffee-script
+$ mocha -R spec --compilers coffee:coffee-script
+or
+$ mocha -R spec

 which results: